Saturday, 15 February 2020

 A Wedding at Dendera (2016)

-The band continued louder than before.
+Surely exhausted, band continued even louder than before.
 Lights rotated and flashed, gas flares roared and a camera on a moviemaker’s boom swooped over the audience and the couple.
 The bride stood up and danced amongst the women while the groom danced among the men.
 Men in traditional desert dress danced in a fog of dry ice, whirling dangerously heavy, wooden staves.
 Just 20 or 30 people were dancing and filming as the bride and groom eventually danced together; perhaps for the first time in their lives.
-Nearly all the other guests, there must have been 150 of them, remained still in their seats like a cinema audience, the curtain remained between the sexes.
+Nearly all the other guests, there must have been 150 of them, remained in their seats like a cinema audience, the curtain remained between the sexes.
 If the audience were sharing in the exuberant joy at the front of the arena, they did not show it.

 No comments: